MiclAnglz/eCommerceSite/README.md

   - update user details in the database

-  - display order history of all the items bought per order id and date for the user logged in.
+  - display order history of all the total items bought per order id and date for the user logged in.

   <strong>Additional Features:</strong>